Spaetzle

 How To Make Spaetzle

-- BATTER - Beat flour, eggs, nutmeg, and water in a large bowl with a hand mixer (a whisk or wooden spoon) and beat until you have a thick batter.
+1. BATTER – Combine flour, eggs, nutmeg, and water in a large bowl with a hand mixer (a whisk or wooden spoon) and beat until thick.

 Equipment – Do You Need A Spaetzle Maker?